Anthony5234534/STAT3011-Project-II/README.md

 ## To do list in 14/3 meeting

 1. K mean cluster have planned
-2. check RSS of linear vs BG/NBD (delete outline to check accuracy only, aim: make the RSS of BG/NBD must better) (Anthony) 3, Weekness of linear (VIF, correlation matrix,...)
+2. check RSS of linear vs BG/NBD (delete outline to check accuracy only, aim: make the RSS of BG/NBD must better)
+3. Weekness of linear (VIF, correlation matrix,...)
-4. Ppt :
+4. Ppt
 5. Report

 ## Useful link